sim-patil/SQL-mini-project/README.md

 The data used is in the "country_club" database.
 This database contains 3 tables: the "Bookings" table,the "Facilities" table, and the "Members" table.

 # Platform Used:
-Springboard' online SQL platform - https://sql.springboard.com/
+Springboard online SQL platform - https://sql.springboard.com/